-- If a complaint is referred to the board, the director shall provide the board at its next meeting a report of the complaint review committee's investigation of any complaints referred to the board.
-Based on the director's report, the board shall: - dismiss the complaint and notify the complainant and the respondent of the dismissal; or - (2) set a public hearing, as soon as practicable, and notify the complainant of the date, time and place of the hearing at which the board will consider and adjudicate the matter. - The hearing provided for in Subsection A of this В. section shall be pursuant to the rules of evidence that govern proceedings in the state's courts.
+(2) set a public hearing, as soon as

+- C. The hearing provided for in Subsection A of this section shall be pursuant to the rules of evidence that govern proceedings in the state's courts.
 One of the board members appointed by the chief justice of the supreme court shall preside over the hearing and is authorized to administer oaths.
-The respondent has the right to be represented by counsel. parties may present evidence and testimony, compel the presence of witnesses and examine and cross-examine witnesses. - After the hearing, if the board finds by clear and convincing evidence that the respondent's conduct constituted a willful breach, the board shall, within thirty days of the hearing, issue a written report that shall include findings of fact and conclusions of law.
-The written report may include a public reprimand or censure regarding the respondent's breach or recommendations for disciplinary action against the respondent, and if the respondent's conduct constituted a willful breach, the board shall impose any fines provided for by law.
+The respondent has the right to be represented by counsel.
+The parties may present evidence and testimony, compel the presence of witnesses and examine and cross-examine witnesses. - D. After the hearing, if the board finds by clear and convincing evidence that the respondent's conduct constituted a breach, the board shall, within thirty days of the hearing, issue a written report that shall include findings of fact and conclusions of law.
+The written report may include a public reprimand or censure regarding the respondent's breach or recommendations for disciplinary action against the respondent, and if the respondent's conduct constituted a willful breach, the board shall impose any fines provided for